Portable version: here is my statement of teaching philosophy and my teaching portfolio, v.Fall 2024.

 Syllabi and inclusivity

+I think that diversification provides the impetus and the license to bring in fresh themes and perspectives into our classes, and that they can complement and give body to traditional or ‘core’ subjects and authors — a win-win for inclusivity and pedagogy alike.
 My research is aligned with these aims, too.
-I focus on non-canonical figures, and through my research I aim to change how the history of philosophy is taught.
-My sample syllabi above have some examples of how I’ve begun to tackle this task, and my teaching statement explains why I think these trends can be a win-win for inclusivity and pedagogy alike.
+I focus on non-canonical figures (together with canonical ones) and aim to change how the history of philosophy is taught.
+My sample syllabi above have some examples of how I’ve begun to tackle this task.

 Training for teachers

 My teaching practice has benefited from teaching workshops at Duke and Duke’s Certificate in College Teaching program.
-Two experiences I’ve found especially valuable are workshops on giving effective feedback on student writing and in-class observation with PhD students in other fields.
+Two experiences I’ve found especially valuable are workshops on giving effective feedback on student writing and in-class observation with Ph.D. students in other fields.